 Each state has an archives building, libraries, and genealogical and historical societies which would have local histories, official state records, and guide books for conducting research in each state.

 Having thus become acquainted with the sources for genealogical data, let us turn now to the second aspect of plan: obtaining the tools for recording these data when found.
-The choice of the specific style of genealogy forms is personal and may be located at a number of different sources2 or may be devised to suit your own preferences.
+The choice of the specific style of genealogy forms is personal and may be located at a number of different sources (simply key in “genealogy forms” to find a plethora of sourcers) or may be devised to suit your own preferences.
 However, the following types of forms will be needed: lineage or pedigree charts, family group sheets, research logs, research extracts, correspondence logs.

 Research logs serve several functions.
 Most importantly, they prevent you from wasting time by doing duplicate searches and they allow you to find that book or record again if the need arises (as it most probably will!); the document number provides an index which allows you to retrieve the data or extract from your files; and lastly, it enables another researcher (possibly a descendant) to immediately know the what, where, and when of your research as well as the results.

 In some instances data cannot be photocopied because of legal restrictions or poor quality of original.
 In this case a research extract must be made.
 Here you may chose to use a printed form or a standard pad of paper.
 In either case, the sheet should be headed with the same information or a standard pad of paper.
 In either case, the sheet should be headed with the same information entered on your research log and must be assigned a clearly identified document number.

 A correspondence log is one way of keeping track of letters sent out and responses received.
 It is also a good way to maintain an account of the amount of money sent with each request.
 A &self-addressed, stamped envelope (SASE) should accompany each letter sent and, in the case of international correspondence, an international reply coupon available at your local post office should accompany your request.